Stephen Phillips: Biography

 Sir George Alexander, the actor-manager, moved perhaps by a certain clamour among the critics for a literary drama, then commissioned Phillips to write him a play, the result being Paolo and Francesca (1900), a drama founded on Dante's famous episode from Inferno.
 Encouraged by the great success of the drama in its literary form, Mr Alexander produced the piece at the St. James' Theatre in 1902.
 In the meantime, Phillips's next play, Herod: a Tragedy, had been produced by Beerbohm Tree on 31 October 1900, and was published as a book in 1901; Ulysses, also produced by Beerbohm Tree, was published in 1902; The Sin of David, a drama on the story of David and Bathsheba, translated into the times and terms of Cromwellian England, was published in 1904; and Nero, produced by Beerbohm Tree, was published in 1906.
 In these plays the poet's avowed aim was, instead of attempting to revive the method of Shakespeare and the Elizabethans, to revitalize the method of Greek drama.
 Paolo and Francesca (which admitted certainly one scene on an Elizabethan model) was the most successful.

 When a theatrical production of Ulysses was staged at Her Majesty's Theatre, London, in 1902 the opening night was attended by the Royal Family, nobility, politicians, and many other members of high society.
 The 29 January 1902 issue of The Tatler reported that the artist Henry Jamyn Brooks was working on a 9 × 6 ft picture of the attendees, which was to include some 300 portraits.

-See the section on Stephen Phillips in Poets of the Younger Generation, by William Archer (1902); also the articles on Tragedy and Mr Stephen Phillips, by William Watson in the Fortnightly Review (March 1898); The Poetry of Mr Stephen Phillips, in the Edinburgh Review (January 1900); Mr Stephen Phillips, in the Century (January 1901), by Edmund Gosse; and Mr Stephen Phillips, in the Quarterly Review (April 1902), by Arthur Symons.
+For his earlier career, see the section on Stephen Phillips in Poets of the Younger Generation, by William Archer (1902); also the articles on 'Tragedy and Mr Stephen Phillips', by William Watson in the Fortnightly Review (March 1898); 'The Poetry of Mr Stephen Phillips', in the Edinburgh Review (January 1900); 'Mr Stephen Phillips', in The Century (January 1901), by Edmund Gosse; and 'Mr Stephen Phillips', in the Quarterly Review (April 1902), by Arthur Symons.

+While enjoying success in the theatre Phillips continued to write and publish poetry.
+In 1908 he brought out New Poems, and then in 1911 his longest poem, The New Inferno (1911).
+This was followed by Lyrics and Dramas (1913) and Panama and other Poems (1915).
+From January 1913 until his death he was editor of The Poetry Review.

+Shortly before his death Phillips completed Harold, a verse play about the Norman conquest.
+In October 1915 he fell ill after suffering a severe chill.
+He died in Deal in Kent, on 9 December 1915, of cirrhosis of the liver and exhaustion.
+He was buried in the cemetery at Hastings on 13 December 1915.